 The Company and the Customer shall co-operate in rolling out the Software to the Customer’s Authorised Users in accordance with the roll-out provisions of the Implementation Plan.

 The Company shall provide training to such number of the Authorised Users as are specified in, and are otherwise in accordance with, the Implementation Plan.

 4.1 Maintenance of the Software or the Website that may require interruption of the Customers use of the Software or the Website (Maintenance Events) shall wherever possible not be performed during Normal Business Hours.
-The Company may perform scheduled maintenance during the daily window of 4-6pm.
+The Company or its agents may perform scheduled maintenance during the daily window of 4-6pm.
 The Company may interrupt availability of the Software over the Website outside Normal Business Hours for unscheduled maintenance, provided that it has where practicable given the Customer advance notice.
 Any Maintenance Events which occur during Normal Business Hours, and which were not requested or caused by the Customer, shall be considered downtime for the purpose of service availability measurement.
 The Company shall at all times endeavour to keep any service interruptions to a minimum.